Open House Saturday, Jun 23 11 am – noon – RSVP

-Students explore and embody the spiritual practices of Hatha Yoga in a 200 hour program.
-The course includes an in-depth study of yoga postures, meditation, pranayama and yoga philosophy.
-Students learn to teach and teach to learn in this program!
-Our training excels at developing a students ability to create safe, interesting and personalized yoga classes for beginners and special populations, thus our “inclusive style” theme.
-Yoga is for everyone and this course will spend ample time teaching students how to adapt posture, breath and meditation for those who have movement challenges from health or age related issues.
+This course includes an in-depth study of yoga postures, meditation, pranayama and yoga philosophy as students explore and embody the spiritual practices of Hatha Yoga in a 200 hour program.
+Our training excels at developing a students ability to create safe, interesting and personalized yoga classes for beginners and special populations with our “inclusive style” philosophy.
+Yoga is for everyone and this course will spend ample time teaching students how to adapt posture, breath and meditation for those who have movement challenges from health or age related issues for an “inclusive style” approach.
 14 student maximum for personal attention and growth.

 Course Content | 200 hours (180 classroom & retreat + 20 home study)

 Traditional yoga study has evolved over thousands of years in lineage form.
 Techniques and knowledge that have stood the test of time and scrutiny of each generation are passed on from teacher to student in a personal, direct and methodical manner.
 In this course, the lead instructors have all studied in the Iyengar tradition, ensuring a consistent message that is critical to students who undertake a study as vast as yoga.
 The course is limited to 14 students ensuring personal attention in each session.

 Technique & Practice of Yoga Postures, Pranayama & Meditation | 106 hours

 Authentic teaching comes from the embodiment of your craft and in Hatha yoga this translates into a multi-layered understanding of yoga postures, including the physical, energetic and mindful awareness in each pose.
 Yoga is a practice for those who view the body as a vehicle for physical and spiritual development and as such a personal practice is the foundation for deeper awareness and discovery.